akshathashivani/ManualTestingProject/README.md

-# 🧪 Manual Testing Project – Social Media Application
+# Manual Testing Project – Social Media Application

-## 📋 Overview
+##  Overview
 This project contains a *comprehensive set of high-level functional manual testing scenarios* for a *Social Media Application*.
-It is designed to validate the *usability, **functionality, and **accessibility* of the application in real-world scenarios, providing structured documentation for quality assurance.
+It is designed to validate the usability,functionality, and accessibility of the application in real-world scenarios, providing structured documentation for quality assurance.

-### 🎯 Project Purpose
+###  Project Purpose
 •⁠  ⁠Ensure all *critical user-facing functionalities* work as expected.
 •⁠  ⁠Identify *defects and usability issues* before production release.
 •⁠  ⁠Provide a *component-wise structured approach* to manual functional testing.

----

-## 🧠 Scope
+##  Scope
 The project covers major components and interactions of a typical social media platform:

 •⁠  ⁠*User Authentication:* Login, Registration, Forgot Password, OTP Verification